 Horses were brought for Efran and Minka, along with Fiacco and Beardall to ride down with them.
 Descending the switchback, they noted that several workmen had gone over to look in the cart, then resume work.
-That tells me there's nothing useful in it, Efran thought, then reconsidered.
-He couldn't imagine Awfyn sending a token.
+That tells me it's nothing useful, Efran thought, then reconsidered.
+He couldn't imagine what Awfyn might send as a token.